 Our guest blog is from Siobhan Goodchild, an experienced HR consultant.

-Below are some of the main questions we are seeing from carers and my responses will offer some helpful information and practical tips on how to approach these challenges with employers.
+Below are some of the main questions we saw from carers and my responses will offer some helpful information and practical tips on how to approach these challenges with employers.

 I’m currently working and caring for someone and really need to reduce my hours?